thoughtbot/shoulda-context/README.md

 under Minitest and Test::Unit within Rails projects or plain Ruby projects.
 It's fully compatible with your existing tests and requires no retooling to use.

+## Instalation

+Add this line to your gemfile
+gem 'shoulda-context'
+and bundle

+require gem in your test_helper
+`require 'shoulda-context'`

 ## Quick links

 📖 **[Read the documentation for the latest version.][rubydocs]**